 It was a rather startling scene.

 The Piscese guard Afu stood wielding what appeared to be a feathered spear above a fallen Alexei.
-The tattoos on the man’s face were twisted with the absolute hatred stretched across his face.
-So much hatred—he didn’t seem to even notice Nikita pointing a conductor rifle at him nor did he notice Kabal and Sefu aiming their conducting spears at his chest.
+The tattoos on the man’s face were twisted with the absolute hatred stretched across his face—so much hatred that he didn’t seem to even notice Nikita pointing a conductor rifle at him nor did he notice Kabal and Sefu aiming their conducting spears at his chest.
 Chiamaka and Yulia stood behind their respective guards, the former with an expression of disappointment and the latter with an unreadable one.

-Standing slightly offside from them was Sigurd who a halberd-shaped conductor behind her back.
+Standing slightly offside from them was Sigrid who held a halberd-shaped conductor behind her back.
 Despite all the chaos, her expression was blank.
 Like that of an observer.